 LCS high school is a member of the Texas Christian Athletic League (TCAL).
 TCAL is an organization made up of member schools that sets rules and guidelines to compete statewide in academics, music, art, and sports.
 LCS elementary and middle school are members of PSIA (Private Schools Interscholastic Association).
-PSIA is an organization made up of member schools that sets rules and guidelines to compete in district and state competitions in art and academics.
-Middle school sports are governed through the Christian Athletic League of San Antonio (CALSA) and the South Texas Football Conference.
-In order to compete in PSIA, CALSA or TAPPS events, students must maintain eligibility as described in section 4-E.
+PSIA isan organization made up of member schools that sets rules and guidelines to compete in district and statecompetitions in art and academics.
+Middle school sports are governed through the Christian Athletic League of San Antonio (CALSA).
+In order to compete in CALSA or TCAL events, students must maintain eligibility as described in section 4-E.